-SUBSTANCE USE or diversion concerns in patient or family: 15% of youth with ADHD have a cooccurring SUD.
+SUBSTANCE USE or diversion concerns in patient or family: 15% of youth with ADHD have a co-occurring SUD.
 If using a stimulant, use a long-acting formulation with parent or school administration/supervision.
-Trial of non-stimulant such as Atomoxetine or Wellbutrin may be appropriate for youth, along with SUD therapy.
+Trial of non-stimulant such as atomoxetine or bupropion (Wellbutrin) may be appropriate for youth, along with SUD therapy.
 Frequent requests to change meds, add additional doses, losing scripts, etc. should increase suspicion.
 Counsel older youth on risks of sharing meds.
 Check Virginia PDMP (+/- multi-state search) regularly.

 TICS: 20% of kids with ADHD have tics.
 50% of kids with tics have ADHD.
 ADHD meds do not cause or worsen tics.
-Guanfacine and Clonidine can sometimes decrease tics and, added to ADHD medication, may help.
-Learn more: ADHD and Tics: Is There a Connection?
-Understood - For learning and thinking differences.
+Guanfacine and clonidine can sometimes decrease tics and, added to ADHD medication, may help.
+Learn more: ADHD and Tics: Is There a Connection? (understood.org)